Healthdirect Free Australian health advice you can count on.

 Key facts

-• Trachoma is a preventable eye infection you can catch from contact with fluid from the eyes and nose of infected people.
+• Trachoma is a preventable eye infection you can catch from contact with infected people.

-• Active trachoma can cause red, sticky eyes
+• Active trachoma infection can cause red, sticky eyes.

-• Trachoma can be treated with a single dose of antibiotic and prevented with good hygiene.
+• Trachoma can be treated with a single dose of antibiotics and prevented with good hygiene.

 What is trachoma?

-Trachoma is a preventable eye infection caused by the bacterium chlamydia trachomatis.
-If not treated, this infection can cause your eyelids to turn inwards.
-This causes trichiasis - when your eyelashes rub on your eyeball, causing pain and damaging the surface of your eye.
+Infection can cause your eyelids to turn inwards, causing trichiasis.
+This is when your eyelashes rub on your eyeball, causing pain and damaging the surface of your eye.
 Repeated infections can cause blindness.

 Australia is the only developed country with blinding trachoma.
-Aboriginal and Torres Strait Islander people in remote areas of Australia at highest risk.
+Aboriginal and/or Torres Strait Islander people in remote areas of Australia are at highest risk.

 What causes trachoma?